NBC News to deploy new digital satellite technology

 The new compact, highly portable travel system uses a TANDBERG E5740 DSNG encoder, a miniaturized antenna technology from Raytheon and the V100 versatile multiplexer from Vocality International.

-Using a fold-up 1.2-meter antenna and a telecom center the size of a small suitcase, the system can handle voice, video and data simultaneously at speeds up to 3.8 Mbps.
+For Raytheon, this expands the use of its MVSAT (Mobile Very Small Aperture Terminal) product.
+The digital flyaway system features a patented, miniaturized antenna technology.
+Raytheon's MVSAT is the first broadband communications unit that can be deployed quickly and easily anywhere in the world.
+Using a fold-up 1.2-meter antenna and a telecom center the size of a small suitcase, Raytheon's MVSAT can handle voice, video and data simultaneously at speeds up to 3.8 Mbps.
 The 1.2-meter antenna assembles in less than 30 minutes and can transfer extremely high data rates.
 The system is transportable and can be easily carried by one person.

 For more information visit www.tandbergtv.com.